vulsdoc/vuls/docs/tutorial-vulsctl-docker.md

 Next, fetch the vulnerability DB in the OVAL format provided by Linux distributors.

-As we have scanned CentOS this time, we will fetch it with ``--redhat``; for other distributions such as Ubuntu, you can fetch it with the corresponding option.
+As we have scanned CentOS this time, we can skip this step.
+For other distributions such as Oracle, you can fetch it with the option ``--oracle``.
 For more information about options, please refer to the following page.

 > For reference: If you target a Debian based distribution, OVAL will be skipped when generating a report. <br/>
 > You can use the command ``$ ./gost.sh --debian`` instead to have a working DB for the report.sh script.